GBsws/projekt_sperkarstvi/README.md

 Our final project at the end of code bootcamp @Czechitas.
+We used HTML, CSS, react, react hooks.